Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 ---

-Super.
+Excellent.
-This aproach greatly improves scalability, allowing to block execution of thousands of paths with minimal performance and memory footprint.
+This approach greatly improves scalability, allowing to block execution of thousands of paths with minimal performance and memory footprint.
 Unfortunately, it's trivially bypassable - executable can either get renamed or moved to a different directory, disarming the protection altogether.
 Different LSM-based probes can be added to fortify this solution.
-One idea would be, blocking any attempts to open a blacklisted file, using the filesystem hooks.
+One idea would be, blocking any attempts to open a handle to a blacklisted file, using the filesystem hooks.

 # Summary